Achilles-Dev/budget-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Budget App
+# Money Manager

-> The **Budget App** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+> The **Money Manager** is a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent for that category and on what.

 ## Built With